pirhoebe/ParsingPrehistoricPatterns/README.md

 The execution of these supporting scripts requires input parameters that are displayed with a message.
 These parameters have to be set manually if one wants to use the supporting scripts seperately.

 Pir Hoebe (p.w.hoebe@rug.nl)

+Supplementary Information to Hoebe, Peeters & Arnoldussen 2023b.
+Reply to Vermeersch's comment on Hoebe et al. 2023.
+Parsing prehistoric patterns. is included as R script '5.2 Analysis vetted'